 Consistent with Council on Social Work Education (CSWE) guidelines, content for the MSW degree may be completed in two ways.
 The regular program is for learners entering without an undergraduate degree in social work from an accredited school.
-Learners attend full-time for two years or part-time for three years, earning 58 semester hours.
+These learners earn 58 semester hours.

 Applicants who have already successfully completed a BSW degree from a CSWE-accredited program and achieved a suitable grade point average may be admitted to the MSW program with Advanced Standing.
 These learners complete 34 credit hours.

-A full- or part-time program is available.
-The part-time option is available only n the Concentration Year of study.
-The part-time option consists of a predetermined series of classes designed to facilitate the building of knowledge.
+Full- or part-time options are available.
+Both the full- and part-time options consist of predetermined series of classes designed to facilitate the building of knowledge.
 Students must meet with the MSW Director to be considered for part-time status.

-MSW students complete a field placement during the first and second years of the curriculum.
+MSW students complete field placements during their course of study.
 Field placements are arranged at social service agencies in the learner's home community.
 These placements require the supervision of an approved MSW field agency supervisor.
 A faculty field liaison facilitates a required seminar to ensure that students integrate practice experience with classroom learning.
 Neither prior life experience nor employment may count for practicum credit.

 Application procedures are obtained from the University's Admissions Office or the School of Social Work office.
 With the exception of electives, acceptance into the MSW program is required before any student may enroll in social work practice courses.